johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/YouTube.md

   <YouTube />
   ```

-  One can configure YouTube player settings leveraging withYouTubePlayerSettings HOC.
-For example, lets configure AutoPlay for our YouTube component.
+  You can configure YouTube player settings leveraging withYouTubePlayerSettings HOC.
+For example, to configure AutoPlay for the YouTube component:

   ``` js
   import { YouTube } from '@bodiless/components';